lilyjma/Flask-React-Postgres/README.md

 ## How to Run

 ## 1. Setting up Azure Services
 First, sign up for a free [Azure](https://azure.microsoft.com/en-us/free/) account if you don't already have one.
-Sign into portal.azure.com.
+Sign into https://portal.azure.com.

-[Create a resource group](https://github.com/lilyjma/azurethings/blob/master/createResourceGroup.md) to store the resources that you'll be using here--Azure Cosmos DB and Key vaults.
-Then follow the instructions in the links below to create the resources (remember to store them in the resource group you created):
+[Create a resource group](https://github.com/lilyjma/azurethings/blob/master/createResourceGroup.md) to store the resources that you'll be using here--Azure Cosmos DB and Key vault.
+Then follow the instructions in the links below to create each resource (remember to store them in the resource group you created):

 1. [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/create-cosmosdb-resources-portal)
    1. When creating the database, name it 'team_standup'.
 For this app, you also need two containers named 'tasks' and 'users'.
 The [partition key](https://docs.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey) for both is '/id'.